ProselyteCoding/IoT-host-computer-platform-for-underwater-robots/README.md

 ```
 3. Install necessary files

-  Open the terminal and input the following instructions in lines
+  Open the terminal and input the following instructions in lines.

   ```
   cd backend